Modbus-Monitor/docs/docs/guides/android-sheets-addon.md

 ## Log Data in Google Sheets

-Logging data in Google Sheets using the Modbus Monitor Advanced Android app supports two methods.
-Both use Google Sheets to log data periodically.
+Logging data in Google Sheets using the Modbus Monitor Advanced Android app now exclusively uses a private Google Sheet linked to your authenticated Google account.
+This ensures strict privacy, audit history, and controlled access.
+Public "anyone can edit" shared sheets are no longer supported.

-### Method 1: Use a Shared Google Sheet (no account login)

-This method has the advantage that no Google account login is required and can be used when multiple devices log into one spreadsheet.

-1. Create a new Google Sheet using [sheets.google.com](https://sheets.google.com).
-2. Share the sheet using the “Share” button and select “Anyone with the link can edit”.
-3. In Modbus Monitor Advanced, go to Setup → Log tab and turn on “Use Google Sheets”.
-4. When prompted with “Google Account Setup”, click “Cancel” (account setup not necessary for this option).
-5. Adjust the logging interval to save battery and internet traffic.
-6. Click “Connect” (or tap the Link) to start communication.
-Verify data is logged in the shared Google Sheet.

-### Method 2: Use a Private Google Sheet (requires Google account)
+### Private Google Sheet (Authenticated)

-This method requires a Google Account.
+Requires a Google Account.
 Data is kept private.
 You can create a new sheet automatically or reuse an existing one.

 1. Go to Settings and select “Use Google Sheets”.
 2. Enable “Create New Sheet on Start” if you want a new spreadsheet created each time the app starts; otherwise it reuses the same spreadsheet.